alexreisner/geocoder/README.md

 When relying on any external service, it's always a good idea to cache retrieved data.
 When implemented correctly, it improves your app's response time and stability.
 It's easy to cache geocoding results with Geocoder -- just configure a cache store:

-    Geocoder.configure(cache: Redis.new)
+    Geocoder.configure(cache: Rails.cache)

-This example uses Redis, but the cache store can be any object that supports these methods:
+This example uses [Rails.cache](https://guides.rubyonrails.org/caching_with_rails.html#cache-stores), but it could also use `Redis.new` or any object that supports these methods:

 * `store#[](key)` or `#get` or `#read` - retrieves a value
 * `store#[]=(key, value)` or `#set` or `#write` - stores a value